 Select uses the ECU (Eton Control Unit) device to provide low level coordination of the hardware.
 Ingenious uses a more modern device called the ICU (Ingenious Control Unit) for this task.

 The ECU stored the hardware configuration in flash memory, and communicated to Select via a serial interface.
-The ICU does not store information locally, but is connected via an Ethernet network and synchronizes the hardware configuration from the API continuously.
+The ICU does not store information locally, but is connected to the server via an ethernet network and synchronizes the hardware configuration from the API continuously.

 Integration